CrackTheCode016/intro-to-rust-workshop/content/HACKMD.md

 * By the end of this workshop, you should:
   * Have Rust, cargo, and its associated tooling installed
-  * Learn crucial Rust concepts needed to use the Polkadot SDK
+  * Learn overarching Rust concepts needed to start Substrate dev
   * Run your first lines of Rust code, and be aware of some of its foundational concepts
-  * Be exposed to an actual pallet environment, and learn its structure
+  * Be exposed to an actual pallet environment

 ---